Avalander/blog-posts/union-types.md

 }
 ```

 And we're done!
-We have a component that will render one of four states, without using messy boolean flags all over the place.
+We have a component that will inform the user about what's going on with the call to the server without using messy boolean flags all over the place.

 You can check the full example in this [GitHub repo](https://github.com/Avalander/union-types-example/tree/master/examples/react).